trixi-framework/HOHQMesh.jl/docs/src/CheatSheet.md

 A through description of the functions can be found in the [HQMTool API](@ref) section.

-The workflow of the HQMTool within a REPL session is
+The general workflow of the HQMTool within a REPL session is

 1. Create a project
 2. Add boundary curves